ManishKumar0420/web-analatics/README.md

-# SessionLens — Web Analytics & Heatmap Platform
+# SessionLens

-A lightweight full-stack analytics platform built with Next.js, MongoDB, and React Query that tracks user behavior, session journeys, and click heatmaps in real time.
+SessionLens is a lightweight full-stack web analytics and heatmap platform built with Next.js, MongoDB, and TypeScript.

+The application tracks user interactions such as page views and clicks, stores session analytics in MongoDB, and visualizes user behavior through interactive dashboards and click heatmaps.

-This project was built as part of the Full Stack Engineer assignment for CausalFunnel.
+This project was developed as part of the Full Stack Engineer assignment for CausalFunnel.

 ---